IBM/aspera-cli/README.md

 option: username> someuser@example.com
 Ask the ascli client id and secret to your Administrator.
-Admin should login to: https://faspex5.example.com/aspera/faspex Navigate to: 𓃑  → Admin → Configurations → API clients Create an API client with:
+Admin should login to: https://faspex5.example.com/aspera/faspex Navigate to: ::  → Admin → Configurations → API clients
+Create an API client with:
 - name: ascli
 - JWT: enabled
 Then, logged in as someuser@example.com go to your profile:
-👤 → Account Settings → Preferences -> Public Key in PEM:
+() → Account Settings → Preferences -> Public Key in PEM:
 -----BEGIN PUBLIC KEY-----
 redacted
 -----END PUBLIC KEY-----